sashinpivotal/spring-boot-2022-09/README.md

 - What is the testing configuration behavior through "@SpringBootTest"?
 - How is "@SpringBootConfiguration" used?
 - What is "@ContextConfiguration" annotation for?
+- Between the following two choices of creating test application context, which one would you like to use for wha situation?
+  - use of @SpringBootTest
+  - use if @ContextConfiguration (with @ExtendWith)

 ### Evaluation of the training